• Home

 Diatomaceous Earth

-Diatomaceous earth (DE) is fascinating substance.
+Diatomaceous earth (DE) is a fascinating substance.

 It’s made up of tiny microorganisms called diatoms.
 They come in fantastic shapes, much like snowflakes.
 Those shapes, however, have lots of sharp angles.